Frequently Asked Questions

 Another great way to get involved is to become an official friend of Tread Lightly!.
 Click here for more information on becoming an official friend.

 Volunteer by “Doing Your Part” and applying for a grant from the Tread Lightly!
-Cleanups by Quadratec grant program.
-Tread Lightly!’s Cleanups by Quadratec grants are designed to help individuals and clubs organized clean-ups, trail maintenance work days and other small stewardship projects.
+Quadratec Cares grant program.
+Tread Lightly!’s Quadratec Cares grants are designed to help individuals and clubs organized clean-ups, trail maintenance work days and other small stewardship projects.
 The maximum grant amount is $1,000 (average grant is around $500) and those funds can be used to rent equipment or purchase supplies like garbage bags, water or snacks for volunteers, etc.

 The cost of membership varies between the types of memberships.
 For more information, click here.